|

 Last Tango in Paris, Bernardo Bertulucci, 1972.
 Screening at Maria Schneider retrospective, Créteil Films de Femmes Festival, March 31, 2001.

-Jeanne future marriage to an aspiring filmmaker is also foul.
+Jeanne's future marriage to an aspiring filmmaker (Jean-Pierre Leaud) is also foul.
 He never once asks her a direct question, but is constantly framing her for a future scene, talking at her, not to her.
-And Paul assaults her, humilitates her and its 'best', which is to say nothing at all, treats her as daddy's girl Before it goes too far, Jeanne insanely contemplates Paul as being a better match than her distant cineaste lover: evidence of the addicting pulls of sadomasochism.
+And Paul assaults her, humilitates her and at 'best', which is to say nothing at all, treats her as daddy's girl.
+Before it goes too far, Jeanne insanely contemplates Paul as being a better match than her distant cineaste lover Tom : evidence of the addictive pulls of sadomasochism.
 But in professing love to him, he insults her and teases her with a dead rat.
-He has good reasons for being a creep when he tells how his father force him to milk the cows before a date at a basketball game back in the USA, where he later shows up with animal excrement on his shoes.
-Early on he therefore learns to equate love with excrement. and probably must have driven his wife to suicide.
-'Tell me about your wife, asks Jeanne when several red flags have by then already appeared.
+He has good reasons for being a creep when he tells how his father forced him to milk the cows before a date at a basketball game back in the USA, and later shows up with animal excrement on his shoes.
+Therefore, early on he learns to equate love with excrement and might have driven his wife to suicide.
+'Tell me about your wife', asks Jeanne when several red flags have by then already appeared.

 Jeanne emotes crisply, passionately, with force.
 She has a zest for life which is constantly debased.
-It’s the ultimate proof of her strength when after saying no to Paul several times that she shoots him.
+It is the ultimate proof of her strength when after saying no to Paul several times that she shoots him.
 And right as she reasons, 'I didn't know him.
 Didn't know his name.
-He followed me and was going to rape me'—we know he violated her body several time during the course of the film.
+He followed me and was going to rape me'.
+We know he violated her body several time during the course of the film.
 She is 20, he is a decrepit soul.
 Shooting him puts him out of his misery and you can't say he didn't ask for it.

-The filmmakers and actors of Last Tango in Pariswere brought to court in Italy for making an obscene movie.
+The filmmakers and actors of Last Tango in Paris were brought to court in Italy for making an "obscene" movie.
 The charges were later dropped but it was banned in several US cities upon release.
-I recall being thrown out of the movie theater in Riverside, California when it premiered.
+I was thrown out of a full house in Riverside, California with my mother when it opened.
 But when we look at this film, it signals a feeble turn towards art house eroticism which is tame by today's standards.
-For as Maria Schneider herself says ', we've seen much worse'.
+For as Maria Schneider herself says, 'we've seen much worse'.

 This is Moira Sullivan for Movie Magazine International, Paris.